Type of IPv6 Addresses

 What is the type of IPv6 Address?
-We have already learned about IPv4 address classes, classless and classful addressing scheme special-purpose IP addresses.
-We have also learnt about the unicasting, multicasting and broadcasting in IPv4 address.
-Similarly, IPv6 addresses also contain different types for example unicast address, multicast address and anycast addresses.
-In this article, I am going to give you a brief look at the different type of IPv6 addresses.
+We have already learned about IPv4 address classes, classless and classful addressing schemes, and special-purpose IP addresses.
+We have also learnt about unicasting, multicasting, and broadcasting in IPv4 addresses.
+Similarly, IPv6 addresses also contain different types, such as unicast addresses, multicast addresses, and anycast addresses.
+In this article, I will give you a brief look at the various types of IPv6 addresses.

 Unicast Address

 A unicast address is the most common type of IPv6 address that we can assign only to one network interface.
 An IPv6 unicast address individually identifies an interface on an IPv6-enabled device.
-This unicast address also used for one to one communication between different devices in the network.
-A packet sent to a unicast address received the interface which has assigned that type of address.
-The source IPv6 address must be a unicast address however destination IPv6 address can be both a unicast or a multicast address.
+This unicast address is also used for one-to-one communication between different devices in the network.
+A packet sent to a unicast address receives the interface assigned to that address type.
+The source IPv6 address must be a unicast address; however, the destination IPv6 address can be either unicast or multicast.

 The type of IPv6 unicast are: